balvisio/CAFA-Toolset/README.md

 ##### Note
 The UniProtKB/SwissProt file uniprot_sprot.dat.38 is not uploaded to GitHub as one of the example input files because of its large size.
-To retreive this specific file from the UniProt website, please perform the following
+To retreive this specific file from the UniProt repository, please perform the following
 commands:

 ```